Languages: French or English

-Articles (English): 9,000 words maximum, including tables, figures, references, appendices, footnotes, an abstract of less than 200 words, and five to eight keywords.
+Articles (English): 9,000 words maximum, including tables and figures, references, appendices, footnotes, an abstract of less than 200 words, and five to eight keywords.

-Short papers: 4,500 words maximum, including tables, figures, references, appendices, footnotes, an abstract of less than 200 words, and five to eight keywords.
+Short papers: 4,500 words maximum, including tables and figures, references, appendices, footnotes, an abstract of less than 200 words, and five to eight keywords.

 Electronic supplementary materials may be provided for articles and short papers.
 This material will not be edited.
 It will accompany the article on the journal’s websites (www.journal- population.com, https://www.cairn-int.info/journal-population.htm), but it will not appear in the printed journal.

 For sets of articles (possibly including short papers) on a common theme and/or relating to the same survey results, the feature coordinator should submit the articles along with an introductory text.
 Four to six articles are typically published in Population’s thematic features.

 Each article is independently evaluated under the journal’s standard peer review procedure (see below).
 Reviewers’ decisions and feedback are sent anonymously to the authors, and the coordinator is informed of the decisions.
 If more than six articles on a topic are accepted, the feature may be spread over several issues.
 If fewer than four articles are selected, they may be published separately, outside of the thematic feature.

 These are short critiques (1,500 words maximum) of articles previously published in the journal.
 As a condition of publication, the Editorial Board evaluates the commentary’s scientific relevance.
 Article authors have a right of reply to these commentaries.